 Please do not try to go thru all this information on a smart phone.

-Ubud Lodging Options
+Bali Lodging Options

-Where You Will Live
+Where You Stay

 The places listed above are all very close to where our training and retreat take place at Casa Luna.

 They are also very economically priced (with the exception of Casa Luna).

 For the Yogis in the Vishwa Ayurveda ~ Yoga Teacher Training

 Casa Luna Bali

-(15% Discount for our students and those on retreat)
+(15% Discount for our students!)